-The price inflation, wage inflation, amortization payment growth, and discount rates were adopted by the Board of Administration with the actuary's input at the October 21, 2021 Board meeting.
+The price inflation, wage inflation, amortization payment growth, and discount rates were adopted by the Board of Administration with the actuary's input at the November 17, 2022 Board meeting.
 All other assumptions were adopted at the November 21, 2019 Board meeting based on recommendations from the actuary's experience study covering plan experience through June 30, 2019.
-Please refer to the full experience study report for details, including the rationale for each assumption.
+Please refer to the full experience study report and the November 17, 2022 Board presentation for details, including the rationale for each assumption.